The Astro A50 does not come cheap, but for the price, you get a design that will not get old, great sound quality, and some excellent features.

-Since Astro Studios brought us Astro Gaming in 2006, their gaming headsets have jostled their way through the crowds of competitors to stand out as some of the best gaming headsets out there.
-Here we will take a detailed look at the Astro A50.
+Since Astro Studios brought us Astro Gaming in 2006, their gaming headsets have hustled their way through the crowds of competitors to stand out as one of the best gaming headsets out there.
+Here, we will take a detailed look at the Astro A50.

 |Headphone Type||Over-ears, Wireless|

 |Color Options||Blue & black / green & gray|

 |Wireless Range||UP TO 30ft|

 |Weight||0.8 LBS (380G)|

 |Transducer Principle||Open Air|